victorca25/traiNNer/README.md

 #### For simple testing
 The recommended way to get started with some of the models produced by the training codes available in this repository is by getting the pretrained models to be tested and either a GUI (for [ESRGAN models](https://github.com/n00mkrad/cupscale), for [video](https://github.com/n00mkrad/flowframes)) or a smaller repo for inference (for [ESRGAN](https://github.com/JoeyBallentine/ESRGAN), for [video](https://github.com/JoeyBallentine/Video-Inference)).

-Otherwise, it is also possible to do inference of batches of images with the code in this repository as follow.
+Otherwise, it is also possible to do inference of batches of images and some additional options (such as CEM, geometric self-ensemble or automatic cropping of images before upscale for VRAM limited environment) with the code in this repository as follow.

 #### Test Super Resolution models (ESRGAN, PPON, PAN, others)